rohithgoje21/rohithgoje21/README.md

 ###

-<p align="left">My name is Rohith Goje and I'm a passionate frontend developer, from India</p>
+<p align="left">My name is Rohith Goje and I'm a passionate fullstack developer and a competitive programmer, from India</p>

 ###